cisagov/LME/README.md

 ### Configuration

 Configuration is `/config/`
- in `setup` find the configuration for certificate generation and password setting in `caddy` is the Caddyfile for the reverse proxy
+ in `setup` find the configuration for certificate generation and password setting. `instances.yml` defines the certificates that will get created.
+The shellscripts initialize accounts and create certificates, and will run from their respective quadlet definitions `lme-setup-accts` and `lme-setup-certs` respectively. in `caddy` is the Caddyfile for the reverse proxy.
+Find more notes on its syntax and configuraiton here: [CADDY DOCS](https://caddyserver.com/docs/caddyfile)

 Quadlet configuration for containers is in: `/quadlet/`